slviajero/tinybasic/MANUAL.md

 DIM A(100)

 Array variables can be used like normal variables except that they cannot be active variables in a FOR loop.

+Compiled with the multidim options arrays can be two dimensional.
+This is an extension of the Apple 1 language set.

+Arrays range from 1 to the maximum index by default.
+The statement above reserves array elements from A(1) to A(100).

+With

+SET 12,0

+the array lower bound can be changed to 0.
+The array ranges from A(0) to A(99) now.
+It still has 100 elements.
+SET 12 can be used to set any postive lower bound.
+This holds for all arrays except the special arrays starting with @.
+It can be changed at any time as SET 12 only modifies the offset but not the memory location.

 ### Logical expressions NOT, AND, OR